zanitete/flux-helm-test/README.md

 # flux-helm-test
 A repository with test data for flux-helm integration

-# Helm Integration - alpha stage
+# Helm Integration - alpha

 ## Synopsis

-Helm integration provides an extension to Flux to be able to deal with Helm Chart releases.
+Helm integration provides an extension to Flux (https://github.com/weaveworks/flux) to be able to deal with Helm Chart releases.
 A Chart release is described through a custom resource of a bespoke kubernetes kind.
 A custom resource contains all that needs to be known to do a Chart release (see Custom resource section).
 At this stage, Helm charts and chart release configuration need to share one repo.

 Helm integration has three parts: